plone/documentation/adapt-and-extend/theming/resources.rst

 Updating non-AMD scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Updateing your existing JavaScript files to make use of RequireJS should be quite easy.
+Updating your existing JavaScript files to make use of RequireJS should be quite easy.
 Just wrap your code into the recipe shown below.
 You can define any dependencies via it's RequireJS name identifier.
 Those dependencies are injected into the anonymous function, which follows the dependency list, like shown for jQuery.

 Example::